OpenDSA/OpenDSA/RST/en/Hashing/HashCImproved.rst

 :math:`\textbf{h}_2`.
 Thus, the probe sequence would be of the form :math:`\textbf{p}(K, i) = i * \textbf{h}_2(K)`.
-This method is called :dfn:`double hashing`.
+This method is called :term:`double hashing`.

 There are important restrictions on :math:`h_2`.
 Most importantly, the value returned by :math:`h_2` must never be zero